 And below is a picture of a red patch underneath the tongue

 We don’t know the exact causes of most head and neck cancers, but several risk factors have been identified.
 Smoking tobacco (cigarettes, cigars and pipes) and drinking a lot of alcohol are the main risk factors for cancers of the head and neck in the western world.
-There is information about the risks and causes of mouth cancer in the mouth cancer section.
+The HPV virus transmitted through sexual contact is another risk factor.
+There is more information about the risks and causes of mouth cancer in the mouth cancer section.